Refrigerator pickles are easy, quick pickled vegetables to store in the refrigerator. No canning process necessary.

 But, you know what?
 Sometimes I just don’t have enough produce on hand to do a big batch of canning.
 Sometimes it’s just a handful of whatever I picked from the garden that day.
 Two or three cucumbers, a handful of cherry tomatoes and maybe a pepper or two.
-More than I need for dinner and I absolutely hate to waste homegrown produce!
+More than I need for dinner and I never like to waste homegrown produce!
 So what do I do with that little bit of fresh veggie deliciousness?
 I make up a quick batch of refrigerator pickles.

 Now, I want you to know that this is not a canning recipe.
 You don’t need to start sterilizing jars and get out your big canner and fill it up.
 This is just a simple pickle that you store in the fridge and use up within a few days.
 What could be easier, huh?

 How to Make Refrigerator Pickles

 To get started, you’ll need a pretty jar to hold your pickles.
 Or an old used mayonnaise jar.
 Whatever.
 I won’t tell.
 Just make sure it’s very clean and the top fits well.

 Put your salt, peppercorns, dill seed, fresh dill and half the sliced garlic in the bottom of the jar.
 If you don’t have fresh dill, that’s okay.
 It’s really more for looks anyway.